GordonCW/cs3245hw/hw4/README.txt

 == References ==

-Lecture Notes from Chapter 7,8,9
+Lecture Notes from Chapter 7, 8, 9
-Dr Zhao Jin went through how to do query expansion and T.A explained to us about average precision.
+Dr Zhao Jin went through how to do query expansion and TA explained to us about average precision.